2. Vision

 3.1 Photography

-3.1.1 For Nick, photography is not a "window" but a field of engagement.
+3.1.1 For Nick, photography is a field of engagement.
 He proceeds from the idea that meaning arises not at the moment of pressing the shutter, but within a prolonged and unpredictable material cycle.

 3.1.3 His photographic projects articulate a dialogue with photography as a practice more connected to personal memory and emotional subjectivity than to the fixation of objective reality.